kozistr/kozistr.github.io/_posts/about.md

 _Machine Learning Researcher_, **Watcha**, **(2020.06.22 ~ Present)**

 - Working as a full time.
+- Developed a model to predict expected users' view-time of the contents.
+  - Predict how many people going to watch, how much time people going to watch the content before the content is supplied.
+  - Find out which features impact users' watch.
-- Developed a pipeline to recognize all tv & movie actors from the poster and still-cut images.
+- Developed a pipeline to recognize main actors from the poster and still-cut images.
-  - Utilized **SOTA** face detector & recognizer.
+  - Utilize **SOTA** face detector & recognizer.
-  - Optimized pre/post processing routines to consider `inference time`.
+  - Optimized pre/post processing routines to consider `latency`.
 - Developed a novel sequential recommendation architecture to recommend what content to watch next.
   - Achieved **SOTA** performance compared to previous SOTA models (`SASRec`, `BERT4Rec`).
   - **In A/B (online)** test (statistically significant `p-value < 0.05`)